What Is Funding a Trust?

 - Assets held outside of your revocable living trust may need to go through probate.
 The trustmaker's property that has not been retitled in the name of the trustmaker's revocable living trust may have to go through probate after the trustmaker’s death.
 This, in turn, will defeat one of the main benefits of creating a revocable living trust—avoiding probate.

 After the trustmaker’s death, a property that is held outside of the trustmaker's revocable living trust cannot be disposed of as provided in the trust agreement.
 Instead, assets held outside of the trust may pass by rights of survivorship to other joint owners or to the beneficiary named on the beneficiary designation form such as is used for a payable on death account or transfer on death account.

 An Unfunded Revocable Living Trust is Just a Stack of Papers

 An unfunded revocable living trust is not worth much more than the paper it's written on.
 It is important to take the time to retitle your assets in the name of your trust after you have taken the time to work with your estate planning attorney to create a revocable living trust that fits your particular family situation and financial needs.
-Also, you will need to update the beneficiary designations for your assets that require a beneficiary designation.
+You will need to update the beneficiary designations for your assets that require a beneficiary designation.